pkarsy/rfboot/help/Installation.md

 ### usb2rf module

-To build the usb2rf module you need:
+To build the usb2rf module you need :
-- FTDI module
+- FTDI module (I use a D-SUN module)
 - ProMini 3.3V
 - CC1101 module
 - some jumper wires.